Malabo Safety Guide

 Healthcare Tips

-• Bring a comprehensive first aid kit and all medications you might need for your entire stay plus extra
+• Bring a basic first aid kit and any prescription medications

 Common Risks